Atharvious/telegram-ocr-bot/README.md

-# telegram-ocr-bot

-Nice and simple ocr bot for telegram.
+## Nice and simple ocr bot for telegram.
 Built just because I didn't wanna install a seperate ocr app on my phone (and pc too for that matter).

 The repository contains all the source code needed to reproduce the bot.
 The Dockerfile is pre-configured as well (but see the note below).